 — Peter Cameron '82, author of Coral Glynn: A Novel

 “Lost Orchard dazzles me for its wild romp through New York’s urban and pastoral landscapes (as well as its journeys hither and yon), its revolutionary ideas (revisited and revised), its diverse family portraits and reflections, its variety of forms (poetry, fiction, essays, plays, even a recipe), and its delightfully weird mix of pathos, grit, wit, and collective intelligence.”

-— Jane Springer, author of Murder Ballad
+— Jane Springer, assistant professor of English and author of Murder Ballad